-Islamic studies.
-In 1951, the ruling Al Thani family (see p.
+Islamic studies In the ruling 1951 AI Thani family (see p.
 12 of History and Myth) began to support the school, making it the nation's first public school.
 Following the influx of oil revenues in the 1950s (see p.
 12 of boom in oil revenues enabled a 25-fold increase in education funding between 1955-1960.
-Initially, Qatari schools were forced tο relv textbooks and curricula other countries, but by 1965.
+Initially, Qatari schools were forced to relv on textbooks and curricula from other Arah countries, but by 1965.
 Qatar began producing its own materials.
 Over the next decades formal education expanded significantly.
 While the early years were marked by stark aender imbalances favoring males, by the late 1970s boys and girls attended schools at equal rates.
 By 1980, 141 schools served approximately 40,000 students.